What is baby-led weaning?

 - Never leave your baby alone during mealtimes

-How do I know if my baby is ready for solid food?
+How do you know if your baby is ready for solid food?

 Breast milk or formula is sufficient for all your child’s nutritional needs until about 6 months of age.
 At this stage, you should notice an absence of tongue thrust (a baby’s natural reflex of pushing out food with their tongue).
 Other signs to look out for include your baby being able to: